Skip to main content

 • Affinity I/O mask

 The affinity I/O mask option binds SQL Server disk I/O to a subset of CPUs.
-In SQL Server OLTP environments, this extension can enhance the performance of SQL Server threads issuing I/O operations.
+In SQL Server OLTP environments, this extension can significantly enhance the performance of SQL Server threads issuing I/O operations.

 Max Degree of Parallelism (MAXDOP)